 - Advices on land access and legislative requirements for resources clients;

-- Working through contractual alliances with environmental consultants to provide “one stop shop” land access, native title and heritage advice and related advice across environmental management and strategies;
+- Working through contractual alliances with a variety of specialist consultants to provide “one stop shop” land access, resources, native title, Aboriginal heritage and environmental management legal advice and commercial strategies.

-- Assisting with commercial projects for native title holders;
+- Assisting with a broad range of commercial projects for native title holders;

 - Aboriginal cultural heritage and environmental management and protection;